-Required Third-Year Courses (clerkships) Weeks Credit Hours Core Clerkship in Internal and Family Medicine 12 16 Core Clerkship in Neurology 6 8 Core Clerkship in Obstetrics and Gynecology 6 8 Core Clerkship in Pediatrics 6 8 Core Clerkship in Psychiatry 6 8 Core Clerkship in Surgery and Surgical Selectives 12 16
+Required Third-Year Core Clerkships Weeks Credit Hours

+Internal and Family Medicine 12 16

+Neurology 6 8

+Obstetrics and Gynecology 6 8

+Pediatrics 6 8

+Psychiatry 6 8

+Surgery and Surgical Selectives 12 16

-Third-Year Clerkship Descriptions
+Third-Year Core Clerkship Descriptions

-Core Clerkship Internal and Family Medicine (16 credit hours)
+Internal and Family Medicine (16 credit hours)

-During this clerkship, students will participate and demonstrate competence in humanistic and evidence-based inpatient and outpatient care of patients with common medical disorders.
-Students will also learn appropriate health promotion and health screening for adult patients.
-Students will learn to work as part of a medical team in all settings and will understand the roles of the interdisciplinary patient care team.
-Learning activities will include preceptor-supervised clinical experience, clerkship-specific didactics, use of standardized patients and medical simulations and self-directed learning utilizing information technology.
+During this clerkship, students participate and demonstrate competence in humanistic and evidence-based inpatient and outpatient care of patients with common medical disorders.
+Students also learn appropriate health promotion and health screening for adult patients.
+Students learn to work as part of a medical team in all settings and understand the roles of the interdisciplinary patient care team.
+Learning activities include preceptor-supervised clinical experience, clerkship-specific didactics, use of standardized patients and medical simulations and self-directed learning utilizing information technology.
 The clerkship has specified the types of patients and clinical conditions students need to encounter, and the physical examination skills and testing and procedural skills that students need to master.

-Core Clerkship in Surgery and Surgical Selectives (8 credit hours)
+Neurology (8 credit hours)